apache/spark/UPDATING.md

 #### Remove gcp_service_account_keys option in airflow.cfg file

 This option has been removed because it is no longer supported by the Google Kubernetes Engine.
-The new recommended service account keys for the Google Cloud Platform management method is [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
+The new recommended service account keys for the Google Cloud management method is [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).

 #### Fernet is enabled by default